Lodges in Thyolo: A Food Lover's Guide to Where to Sleep & Eat

 Getting Here

 • From Blantyre: Roughly 40 minutes by car to The Thyolo House.
-The road is tarred all the way; the last few kilometres into the estate are dirt but well-maintained.
+The road is tarred all the way; the last few kilometres to the property are dirt but well-maintained.

 • From Limbe: About 20 minutes — slightly closer than from central Blantyre.